 How to promote your open-source project

-I think it’s a good time to share what I have learned about promoting an open-source project.
+I think it’s a good time to share what I have learned from promoting my open-source project.
 I break down the process into three stages: preparation, promotion, and maintenance.
-Let’s dive in!

 Preparation